serhatcelik/arch-clean/README.md

 rm -rf arch-clean
 ```

-Log out and log back in again.
+Reboot and log in as new user.

 **Tested under Arch Linux 2024.02.01**